 Research and Outreach Centers

-The University's Research and Outreach Centers (ROCs) represent its mission to respond to the needs of all Minnesotans.
+The University's Research and Outreach Centers (ROCs) are affiliated with the College of Food, Agricultural and Natural Resource Sciences and represent the College and Universities' mission to respond to the needs of all Minnesotans.
 They are strategically located throughout the state to provide research and outreach appropriate to each area.

 Each ROC has developed its own character and strengths in responding to local needs.
 Every ROC has evolved as new research needs have developed.